How often do you have to stop in the middle of a road because of a breakdown? What is its cause and what can you do at the moment?

 Warning Signs: There’s a warning light on your dash that usually says either “GEN” or “ALT”.
 If your truck clicks several times before starting, that’s the sound of a worn alternator.
 Bad alternators also cause irregular sparking, which leads to your care “stuttering”.

 Sometimes you shouldn’t even try to fix the truck.
 There are some instances when it’s much safer to wait inside for a tow truck.
 Here are some of the situations where it’s best to get a tow immediately.
 In nighttime, if it’s dark out, don’t bother with the repairs.
 You’re not going to see what you’re doing, and you’re at a greater risk of getting hit by a passing motorist.
 In winter if the weather is inhospitable, it’s dangerous to be out of your truck.
-For instance, if it’s icy out, other trucks can easily lose control and hit you.
+For instance, if it’s icy out, other trucks can easily lose control and hit you (regardless of whether you’re a truck driver or not, trucks can be dangerous vehicles to be around on the road, so if you’re involved in an accident you may wish to contact a Truck Accident Attorney).
 You’re better off surrounded by your truck‘s safety system, rather than out in the open.
 If you see lightning if there’s lightning out, you don’t want to be standing in the water, touching a big piece of metal.
 Stay inside the truck, where the rubber tires provide protective insulation.